International Address Validation & Foreign Address Formats

 International Address Validation is the process of comparing a non-US address against an authoritative address database for the country in which the address is located.
 Much like validating addresses in the United States, an international address is validated when a match is found in that country's official address database.

 The address fails to validate when there is no match for that address in the official database.
 The quality of address data varies broadly from country to country.

-Foreign Address Formats are the accepted mailing address formats of countries outside of the US.
+Foreign Address Formats are the accepted mailing address formats of countries the US.
 There is no overarching authority that determines all foreign address formats.
 Instead, each country's postal authority determines their own standard address format.
 For example, the Canadian address format is determined by Canada Post.

 There are 240+ countries and territories and by extension, there are 240+ foreign address formats.
 Providers like Smarty (formerly SmartyStreets) allow you to verify international addresses and to match the accepted address format for each county.
 These services are available via single address input, bulk upload and API.
 Try one now:

 Validate a list of international addresses all at once.

 International address verification has its challenges.
 It is expensive to acquire the data, whether first-hand or second-hand.
 It is costly to check against the database in the first place, and it can be difficult to write the code that teaches the program how to differentiate and sort through all the different address standards involved in standardizing an international address.